Riesz networks: scale invariant neural networks in a single forward pass: Experiments and applications

 \subsection{Experiment 1: Generalization to unseen scales}

 Our models are trained on images of fixed crack width $3$.
 To investigate their behaviour on crack widths outside of the training set, we generate cracks of widths $\{1, 3, 5, 7, 9, 11\}$ pixels in images of size $512\times 512$, see Fig.~\ref{fig:test-fix-width-results}.
 Each class contains $85$ images.
 Besides scale generalization properties of the Riesz network, we check how well it generalizes to random variations in crack topology or shapes, too.
+For this experiment we will assume that the fixed width is known.
+This means that the competing methods will use a single scale which is adjusted to this width.